glynnbird/minicouch/README.md

 A tiny CouchDB JavaScript p.o.c client, inspired by a [post by Caolan](https://caolan.uk/notes/2025-09-18_api_builder_style.cm).

-> less than 50 lines of code! less than 1kB minified!
+> fewer than 50 lines of code! less than 1kB minified!

 Caveats: